surisagar900/figma-to-react-mcp/CONTRIBUTING.md

-# Contributing to Frontend Dev MCP Server
+# Contributing to Figma to React MCP

 ## Development Workflow